 Who We Are

 My name is Monica Benz.
 I'm the School Librarian at Meadowbrook School.
-I have been here for 13 years and come with a wide range of teaching and learning experiences.
+I have been here for 15 years and have a wide range of teaching and learning experiences.
 I have a double Bachelors from Mundelein College in History and Elementary Education.
 I also have a Master's Degree in Early Childhood Education from Chicago State University and a Master's Degree in Library and Information Science from Dominican University.

 My career as a teacher started in the classroom.
 I have taught Pre-K, 3rd, and 5th in a self-contained setting and 6th grade in a departmentalized setting.
 I then turned my attention to teaching in the library and worked as a school librarian for 7 years before coming to Meadowbrook.
 When I'm not busy reading, I love to cook, garden and take extended road trips with my family.